kkoudev/ndw/README.md

 There is alias command as "yarnw".

-### Install or upgrade yarn in current NodeJS version.
+### Install or upgrade yarn in current Node.js version.

 ```
 ndw install-yarn <yarn version>